dafnifacility/cli/docs/developer_notes.md

 The additional option `--hiddenimport=python-dateutil` is required, as pyinstaller fails to automatically pick up the codes dependency on the python-dateutil module.

+### Pip deployment
+The code has also been designed to be deployed as a pip package via pypi (https://pypi.org/user/dafni-facility/).

+If the code has been updated, and a new release is being made, the setup.py version number should be appropriately incremented, and then the following command run from the root directory of the repository:

+`python -m build`

+This will create a build and dist folder in the root folder, containing a `.tar.gz` and a `.whl` for the new version of the pip package ready to publish to pypi.